-The Prime Minister of Portugal, António Costa, today left a warning to European partners on the way forward in the recovery from the pandemic of covid-19, stressing that the only way is a "global response".
+The Prime Minister of Portugal, António Costa, today left a warning to the European partners on the way forward in the recovery from the covid-19 pandemic, stressing that the only way is a "global response".

 In a video message sent to the global summit of the ILO (International Labor Organization) dedicated to the theme “Covid-19 and the world of work”, the Prime Minister stressed the importance of having a “strong” and capable European Union (EU) to go this way.

 “We know well that it is not a mission that each one can carry out in isolation, just as no country can do it alone in this global economy.
 That is why the answer has to be global, and then the ILO's word is fundamental.
 This is not the time to break with multilateral organizations, it is the time to reinforce them, to strengthen the capacity for coordination and economic response.
-More than ever we need a strong EU, ”said António Costa.
+More than ever we need a strong EU ”, stressed António Costa.

-The leader of the executive considered that the example of the European Commission should be followed, that through the extraordinary program of economic recovery it will be possible to “bequeath to future generations a Europe that has been reconstructed, recovered and that is once again the engine of a global economy”.
+The leader of the executive considered that the example of the European Commission should be followed, that through the extraordinary program of economic recovery it will be possible to “bequeath to future generations a reconstructed, recovered Europe that is again the engine of a global economy”.

-“That is why countries must come together and work together to find fair solutions, always bearing in mind that our collective future will only be achieved with greater labor equality and more rights, more robust and broader social protection, and with a view different for the potential of different countries, ”he added.
+“That is why countries must come together and work together to find fair solutions, always bearing in mind that our collective future will only be achieved with greater labor equality and more rights, robust and broader social protection, and with an eye different for the potential of different countries, ”he added.